 Here are some important parameters:

 The standard load for a first semester engineering student is 14-15 credits, or three major courses plus ENGR 005.
+The maximum number of credits a student can enroll in their first semester is 17 credits.
 Only pick the courses listed on this page.
 There are two levels of physics and three levels of calculus.
 Only the versions listed below are acceptable for engineers.

 You should enroll in ENGR 005, either a chemistry or physics course, a calculus course, and an English course.